Key takeaways of the ERAA 2023

 Two complementary scenarios derived from the same input data have been addressed in the ERAA 2023:

-• Scenario A (central reference): the climate year representation in the economic viability analysis is calibrated based on the LOLE of the ERAA 2022 adequacy results aiming at the consistency of this indicator throughout the economic viability and adequacy analyses.
-This scenario results in substantial investment reaction to price spikes.
+- Scenario A (central reference): the climate year representation in the economic viability analysis is calibrated based on the Loss of Load Expectation (LOLE) of the ERAA 2022 adequacy results aiming at the consistency of this indicator throughout the economic viability and adequacy analyses.
+This scenario aims at exposing investors to a similar amount of price spikes in both modules of ERAA.

-• Scenario B (sensitivity): the climate year representation in the economic viability analysis is calculated according to the ERAA 2022 methodology, aiming at the consistency of the total system costs throughout the Economic Viability Assessment.
-This scenario results in comparably measured investment reaction to price spikes.
+- Scenario B (sensitivity): the climate year representation in the economic viability analysis is calculated according to the ERAA 2022 methodology, aiming at the consistency of the total system costs throughout the Economic Viability Assessment.
+This scenario exposes investors to a lower amount of price spikes in the Economic Viability Assessment than in the Economic Dispatch module .

 Adequacy